-7.6.2 Applying updates to agents that are not connected to the agent handler
+7.6.2 Applying the update manually to an agent not connected to the agent handler

-If your agent is not connected to the agent handler, the new version cannot be applied to it automatically.
-Generate an installer and run it on the agent, in the same way as during their initial deployment.
-For further information, refer to Installing agents on workstations.
+If your agent is not connected to the agent handler or if you want to to control how agents are updated, generate an installer and run it manually on the agents as during an initial deployment.
+For further information, see Installing agents on workstations

-During the update, not only will the new software version be applied to the agent, but the new configuration version as well, which includes the security policies and configuration of the agent groups.
+During the update, not only will the new software version be applied to an agent, but the new configuration version as well, which includes the security policies and configuration of the agent groups.